daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 We've kept the same implementation, so the `Thinking...` message is printed to `stderr` and the output `stegosaurus` is printed to stdout.

-Because our script does a good job of separating output from "human-oriented" messages, we can capture the output in a variable without getting the messages all mixed up in the output:
+Because our script does a good job of separating standard output from "human-oriented" messages, we can capture the output in a variable without getting the messages all mixed up in the output:

 {% highlight text %}
 $ dino="$(./the_best_dinosaur.sh)"